harshab85/chatter-reports/README.md

 Definition of a post
 --------------------
 A chatter post is assumed to be one of the following:
-1. User post/comment on user's wall
+1. User post on user's wall
-2. User posts/comment on other's wall
+2. User posts on other's wall
-3. User posts/comment to groups
+3. User posts to groups
+4. Comments (Shown in 'more details'.
+See below)
-4. User mentions others
+5. User mentions to others
+6. User mentions recieved

 Simply put, all posts in the logged-in user's profile page are candidates for display